Diffusion Model Based Posterior Sampling for Noisy Linear Inverse Problems: Effect of Scaling Parameter

 \section{Effect of Scaling Parameter $\lambda$}

-As shown in Algorithm \ref{alg: posterior-sampling-algorithm}, a hyper-parameter $\lambda$ is introduced as a scaling value for the likelihood score.
-Empirically it is found that DMPS is very robust to different choices of $\lambda$ around 1 though most of the time $\lambda>1$ yields slightly better results.
-As one specific example, we show the results of DMPS for super-resolution (SR $\times 4$) for different values of $\lambda$, as shown in Figure \ref{fig:effect-of-lambda}.
-It can be seen that DMPS is very robust to different choices of $\lambda$, i.e., it works very well in a wide range of values.
+As shown in both Algorithm \ref{alg: posterior-sampling-algorithm} and Algorithm \ref{alg: flow-based}, a hyper-parameter $\lambda$ is introduced as a scaling value for the likelihood score.
+Empirically it is found that DMPS is robust to different choices of $\lambda$ around 1 though most of the time $\lambda>1$ yields slightly better results.
+As one specific example, we show the results of DMPS for super-resolution for different values of $\lambda$, as shown in Figure \ref{fig:effect-of-lambda} (DDPM version) and Figure \ref{fig:effect-of-lambda-flow} (flow-based version).
+It can be seen that DMPS is robust to different choices of $\lambda$, i.e., it works well in a wide range of values.